veethree/POSTER/README.md

 ```

-Once youre finished drawing to the canvas, You can draw the "poster object" to the screen like so:
+Once youre finished drawing to the canvas, You can draw it to the screen like so:
 ```lua
 canvas:draw()
 ```